EMPLOYEE

 What advice would you give to someone new to the company on how to succeed at ASEC?

 My advice would be to embrace the company’s core values and focus on building strong relationships with your team.
-Be proactive in seeking opportunities to learn and contribute, and don’t hesitate to ask questions or offer suggestions.
+Be proactive in seeking opportunities to grow in defense instructional roles, and don’t hesitate to ask questions or offer suggestions.
 Success at ASEC comes from a combination of dedication and a willingness to go above and beyond.

 Is there anything else you’d like to add about working at ASEC?

 Working at ASEC has been an incredible experience.
-I’m grateful to be part of ASEC and especially my team.
+I’m grateful to be part of ASEC and especially my team here in Jacksonville, FL, contributing to cleared defense training programs that serve the mission and the Warfighter.